AnelMusic/anelmusic.github.io/posts/small-agents.md

     can_finish: bool = False
 ```

 `failed_attempts` is a flat log of rejected actions including structural failures, rejected finishes, loop detections. `failed_strategies` is higher-level: the conceptual approaches that were tried and abandoned.
-Both matter, and keeping them separate is worth the extra field.
+Often both matter, and keeping them separate is worth the extra field.

 One note on `plan` and `completed_steps`: both use plain strings here for readability.
-In production systems this is brittle — string matching between plan labels and completed step labels fails the moment anyone rephrases a step.
+In production systems this is brittle because string matching between plan labels and completed step labels fails the moment anyone rephrases a step.
 Production agents usually assign each step a stable ID and match on that.
-The structure below is correct in spirit; just swap strings for IDs before shipping.
+The structure below is correct in spirit, just swap strings for IDs before shipping.

 This one object changes the psychology of the system.
 The model is no longer asked to infer everything from a long scroll of prior messages.
 It is asked: “Given this clean state, what is the next valid move?”
 That is a much easier problem.
-It is also a problem that does not compound drift, each call starts from an accurate description of where things actually stand, not from whatever the model happened to emphasize in its last summary.
+It is also a problem that usually does not compound drift, as each call starts from an accurate description of where things actually stand, not from whatever the model happened to emphasize in its last summary.

 The state object is also the place where drift becomes visible.
 If your `hard_constraints` list is empty when it should have three items, you can see that.
 If `can_finish` is true when two plan steps are unresolved, you can catch it.
 Drift that lives in a conversation transcript is invisible.
 Drift that lives in a typed object throws a validation error.